-We are a UK registered charity dedicated to improving welfare for captive Asian elephants working in the tourist industry, working throughour Asia with a particular focus on Thailand.
+Mahouts Foundation are a UK registered charity dedicated to improving welfare for captive Asian elephants, working in the tourism industry throughout Asia, with a particular focus on Thailand.

-Founded by British family Sarah, Felix, Joe and Natasha Blaine,.
-Having a passion for the natural world and animals in 2008 they travelled to Thailand, part of this trip was spent at a volunteer project for working Elephants, and it was to be an experience that would change their lives forever.
-They learned so much about Elephants working in the tourist industry in Thailand.
-Elephant The elephant tourism industry forces mahouts and their families into a desperate poverty trap that few can escape meaning the families are very poor and he welfare of the elephant is therefore compromised.
+We learned so much about Elephants working in the tourism industry in Thailand.
+The elephant tourism industry forces mahouts and their families into a desperate poverty trap that few can escape, meaning the families are very poor and the welfare of the elephant is therefore compromised.

-In her memory we founded Mahouts Elephant Foundation determined to help the thousands of captive elephants still working every day in a relentless tourist industry.
+In her memory we founded Mahouts Elephant Foundation (MEF), determined to help the thousands of captive elephants still working every day in a relentless tourism industry.

-We work with a unique model of direct partnership with mahouts, empowering them with the toold they need to support their families and their elephants back in their home village rather than buying their elephants or employing them to work near the big cities.
-Our pilot project works with Karen hill tribe mahouts in northern Thailand but our model is designed for replication throughout elephant rangeland including Cambodia, Laos and Vietnam where elephant trekking is still widely practiced and in Myanmar where trekking industry professionals are now pushing to create a widespread elepahant riding industry.
-The need for models like ours is dire to prevent further harm to elephants and help exploited mahouts escape the poverty of the elephant tourism industry.
+We work with a unique model of direct partnership with mahouts, empowering them with the tools they require to support their families and their elephants back in their home village, rather than buying their elephants or employing them to work near the big cities.
+Our pilot project works with the Karen hill tribe mahouts in northern Thailand, however our model is designed for replication throughout elephant rangeland.
+The need for models like ours is dire to prevent further harm to elephants and help exploited mahouts escape the poverty caused by the tourism industry.

 Mahouts Elephant Foundation (MEF) is a non-profit organisation dedicated to improving and protecting the lives of Asian elephants.
-Our mission is to work toward a shift in attitude within tourism that facilitates the return of captive, working elephants to protected forest habitat.
-MEF works on the ground to develop sustainable, welfare-focused tourist experiences in order to support the needs and livelihoods of the mahouts (traditional elephant keepers), their families and the local communities in coexistence with the needs of the elephants.
+Our mission is to work toward a shift in attitude within tourism that facilitates the return of captive, working elephants to a protected forest habitat.
+MEF works on the ground to develop sustainable, welfare-focused tourist experiences in order to support the needs and livelihoods of the mahouts (traditional elephant keepers), their families, and the local communities, in conjunction with the needs of the elephants.

 Why We Are Needed